 Amazingly, some Powerball players were very young when they won the lottery.
 And possibly because of their youth, things didn’t always work out so well for the youngest Powerball winners.

-** Tim Schultz of Des Moines, Iowa, was just 21 when he won a $28 million jackpot in February 1999.
-Schultz, a convenience store worker, ended up splitting his prize.
-A settlement was reached with coworker Sarah Elder, 20, who claimed that she had paid for half the ticket.
+Tim Schultz won a $28 million jackpot in February 1999 when he was a mere 21 years old.
+Schultz is from Des Moines Iowa and was a convenience store worker who ended up splitting his prize.
+A settlement was reached with co-worker Sarah Elder, 20, who claimed that she had paid for half the ticket.
 According to Iowa Lottery rules, you must be at least 21 years of age to play the lottery.

 Farrah Slad, a 21-year-old Minnesota woman, won a $150 million Powerball jackpot in June 1999.
 She chose to take the cash option of a $78.8 million lump payment.
 She had bought $5 worth of tickets while filling up her car with gas.
 Due to relentless requests from acquaintances and strangers for money, Slad said that winning the lottery was the “best and worst thing to ever happen” to her.

-** Jonathan Vargas of South Carolina was 19 when he picked the six winning numbers to win a $35.3 million Powerball jackpot in May 2008.
+Jonathan Vargas of South Carolina was just 19, but he clearly know how to play Powerball when he picked the 6 winning numbers to win a $35.3 million Powerball jackpot back in May 2008.
 Vargas used his prize money to create “Wrestlicious”, a wrestling promotion featuring scantily-clad women.
 The show went bust after a year.
 Vargas ended up broke, although there is talk to bring back the concept as a reality show.

-** Frederick Sanford, a 19-year-old Florida resident, won a $2 million prize in the historic Powerball draw held on January 13, 2016.
-Sanford was just the Powerball away from winning his share of the record-breaking $1.58 jackpot.
-Because he added the Power Play option to his ticket his second division prize was doubled to $2 million.
+Frederick Walker, a 19-year-old Florida resident, won a $2 million prize in the historic Powerball draw held on January 13, 2016.
+Sanford was just the Powerball away from winning his share of the record-breaking $1.58 billion jackpot.
+Because he added the Power Play option to his ticket, his second division prize was doubled to $2 million.